jan-keuchel/keuchel.dev/_posts/2025-09-21-writing-a-shortcut-helper.md

 Fourth are the arguments provided to the dispatcher.
 The words that have a dollar sign preceeding them are variables.

-I actually have another file just for the programs I use so that I can easily swap out a program from that one location.
+Actually, I have another file just for the programs I use so that I can easily swap them out in one location.
 Here's part of that file:

 {% highlight config linenos %}